 - Name and location of the organization, event, or activity

 - Organization’s mission and values

-- Why the organization is seeking the grant
+- Why the organization is seeking the donation

 - Purpose of the donation

-- Who will benefit from the grant (may be different from primary demographic(s) served)
+- Who will benefit from the donation (may be different from primary demographic(s) served)

 - Further comments or information salient to the request